 9.4.2.242.3 Quiet Time Period Response

-The Quiet Period Response defines the feedback information from the AP that received the Quiet Period Request element.
+The Quiet Time Period Response subtype defines the feedback information from the AP that received the Quiet Time Period Request element.
+[3043] If an AP decides to counter the request, the AP can set different values carried in the Quiet Period Response frame.

-The Content of Quiet Time Period response is shown Figure 9-589db (Quiet Time Period Response).
+The content of the Quiet Time Content subfield in the Quiet Time Period Response subtype is shown Figure 9-xyz04 (Quiet Time Period Response).